• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “hime” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • hime – 姫 (ひめ) : a noun meaning ‘princess’ in Japanese.
 This can also work as plural.
 Native speakers use this noun to refer to a daughter of a king and queen in Japanese.
 In addition, they sometimes use this as a metaphor for a girl or woman who looks or behaves like a princess.
-Sometimes this metaphor works in a good way and sometimes it works as sarcasm.
 This kanji character literally means a ‘woman obeying a king’ in Japanese.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Princesses often obey the king of their country.
-Of course, some don’t, though.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Princesses often obey the king in the country they are living in.
+Of course some don’t, though.

 Hope my explanations are understandable and helpful for Japanese learners.